Shirin, K, Yamolky

 I was born and raised in Sulaymaniyah a Kurdish city North of Iraq.
 I am a self taught artist and began my art journey at the age of five.
 I was never outspoken and very shy when I was young.

-That’s when art became my way of expressing myself and my oasis as a little girl.
+That’s when art became my oasis as a little girl.

 Growing up in North of Iraq, a war torn country, art was my therapy and escape from the real world we lived in outside my childhood home.